Rules

 23) START OF A PERIOD AND MATCH:

 -The game begins at the scheduled time, by the initial play at the center circle of the playing surface.
-The game must be resumed after each goal by a face-off in the centre of the surface.
+The game must be resumed after each goal by a face-off in the center of the surface.
 Play shall be resumed after each goalie stoppage, behind the net.
 At the scheduled starting time of the game (indicated on the schedule), if a team does not have the required number of players to start the game, the referee will have to apply the following:

 DELAY OF GAME: If the team is not ready or does not have enough players to start the game at the scheduled time, the time clock will start and a minor penalty for delaying the game will be awarded.
 After 5 minutes on the clock, a goal will be awarded to the defending team, after 10 minutes, a second goal will be awarded, and the end of the first period the offending team will be awarded a 3-0 Forfeit loss.